A Unified FPT Framework for Crossing Number Problems: The framework: description and main result

-We now introduce the following problem (the reader may wish to focus on the simplified case of $p=q_1=\ldots=q_c=0$, which implies $G=G'$): \ProbIII{\MDCN~(for the class~$\cfD$ of $c$-colored drawings, in surface~$\surf$)} {A colored graph~$G$ with colors in~$\{1,\ldots,c\}$ for some integer~$c$, with at most $n$ vertices and edges, a non-negative integer~$r$, and non-negative integers $p$~and $q_1,q_2,\ldots,q_c$.} {Is there a colored drawing~$D'\in\cfD$ in~$\surf$, with $\kappa(D')\le r$, of a colored graph~$G'$, such that $G'$ is obtained from~$G$ by performing at most $p$ successive vertex splits and by removing, for $i=1,\ldots,c$, at most $q_i$ edges of color~$i$?}
+Our framework is actually much richer than formulated above; for any stable class~$\DD$ of drawings, we introduce the following generalization of the \DCP{}: \Prob{\DCREM{}} {a positive integer $c$; non-negative integers $p$, $q_1,q_2,\ldots,q_c$; a colored graph~$G$ with colors in~$\{1,\ldots,c\}$} {Is there a colored drawing~$D'\in\DD$ of a colored graph~$G'$ obtained from~$G$ by performing at most $p$ successive vertex splits and by removing, for $i=1,\ldots,c$, at most $q_i$ edges of color~$i$?}

-Our main result is that, assuming $\kappa$ is computable, the \MDCN{} problem is fixed-parameter tractable in the topology of the surface, the number~$c$ of colors, the number $p+\sum_iq_i$ of allowed vertex splits and edge removals, and the value of~$r$: \begin{theorem} Let $\surf$ be a surface of topological size~$s$, let $\cfD$ be the set of colored drawings of graphs in~$\surf$, and let $(\kappa,\lambda)$ be a crossing-counting pair.